Prepare Your Fully Online Course ~ Week 4

 Remember that the single most important consideration that we can make in designing an online course is to have compassion for our students and ourselves.
 Read Cathy Davidson’s article to learn more about why it’s so important to offer a flexible instructional model, which includes some more concrete ideas for how to create one.

 Want to learn more about teaching personas and why they are important in an online classroom?
-Check out this guide from Purdue University on how to develop your online teaching persona.
+Check out this guide from Purdue University on how to develop your online teaching persona (this link will open a PDF document).

 Brianna Kuhn, an online teacher at Mesa Community College in San Diego, shares many of the videos that she makes to orient her class.
 Here are three: a video walking students through a course platform, a video introducing students to the week’s topic, and a video walking students through course assessment policies.